 Many people experience constipation from time to time, and it can be uncomfortable.

 In general, occasional constipation occurs when waste moves through your digestive system too slowly.
 It can build up and become hard and dry, making stool difficult to pass.

 When you need relief, there are some home remedies that can get things moving again, like sipping certain juices.

-Constipation is usually defined as having fewer than three bowel movements per week, according to the Mayo Clinic.
+Constipation is usually defined as having fewer than three bowel movements per week.
 Even if you’re going to the bathroom somewhat regularly, trouble passing your stools may be another sign of this condition.

 The symptoms of constipation include:

 - feeling blocked up or like you can’t fully empty your bowels

 - needing help to empty your rectum, such as with your hands or fingers

 If you decide to try drinking juice to relieve constipation, keep in mind that a small amount of juice may be all you need.